-- Device independent.
-The same quantum circuit model can be run on different backends.
-Install plugins to access even more devices, including Strawberry Fields, IBM Q, Google Cirq, Rigetti Forest, and Microsoft QDK.
+Device independent.
+Run the same quantum circuit on different quantum backends.
+Install plugins to access even more devices, including Strawberry Fields, Amazon Braket, IBM Q, Google Cirq, Rigetti Forest, Qulacs, Pasqal, Honeywell, and more.

-Then, take a deeper dive into quantum machine learning by exploring cutting-edge algorithms using PennyLane and near-term quantum hardware, with our collection of QML tutorials.
+Take a deeper dive into quantum machine learning by exploring cutting-edge algorithms on our demonstrations page.

 Contributing to PennyLane

 We welcome contributions—simply fork the PennyLane repository, and then make a pull request containing your contribution.
-All contributers to PennyLane will be listed as authors on the releases.
+All contributors to PennyLane will be listed as authors on the releases.
 All users who contribute significantly to the code (new plugins, new functionality, etc.) will be listed on the PennyLane arXiv paper.

 We also encourage bug reports, suggestions for new features and enhancements, and even links to cool projects or applications built on PennyLane.

-We also have a PennyLane discussion forum—come join the discussion and chat with our PennyLane team.
+We also have a PennyLane discussion forum—come join the community and chat with the PennyLane team.